mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 ## EC2

-Surprisingly enough, I don't really have that many servers just lying around... so EC2 to the rescue.
+Surprisingly enough, we don't really have that many servers just lying around... so EC2 to the rescue.

 Disclaimer... we're testing our infrastructure tools here, not benchmarking hadoop in EC2.
 Some folks advocate running hadoop in a cloudy virtualized environment... while some